dollarshaveclub/new-relic-synthetics-go/README.md

 A [New Relic Synthetics](https://newrelic.com/synthetics) API client for Go.
-This package provides CRUD functionality for both Synthetics monitors and alert conditions.
-Detailed API docs can be found on the GoDoc link above.
+This package provides CRUD functionality for both Synthetics monitors, backed by the [New Relic Synthetics API](https://docs.newrelic.com/docs/apis/synthetics-rest-api), and Synthetics alert conditions, backed by the [New Relic V2 API](https://docs.newrelic.com/docs/apis/rest-api-v2).

+Detailed API docs for this client can be found on the GoDoc link above.

 ## Example